-- Bugs and wishlist stats indicates less than 2% of reported bugs as "Bug: conflict of two features (each works well independently)" - The actual number is surely higher than 2% because not all people reporting bugs may have detected this as the cause of the bug.
-However, it's massively lower than the case in a core/thirdparty extension system. - All the features are in the core so they share the same eyeballs - There is very little feature duplication so this limits the Combinatorial explosion you have with hundreds or thousands of third-party extensions.
+- dev:Bugs and wishlist stats indicates less than 2% of reported bugs as "Bug: conflict of two features (each works well independently)" - It's surely higher than 2% because not all people reporting bugs may have detected this as the cause of the bug.
+However, it's massively lower than core/third-party extension system. - All the features are in the core so they share the same eyeballs - There is very little feature duplication so this limits the Combinatorial explosion you have with hundreds or thousands of 3rd party extensions.